nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Many of which are unsatisfactory in coping with the current needs.
 HealthVault was thus created to improve the efficiency of hospital and healthcare information management.
 <br>
-**HealthVault** is a desktop application made for healthcare workers as their one stop application for recording and accessing critical patient or staff information.
+**HealthVault** is a desktop application made for healthcare workers as their one-stop application for recording and accessing critical patient or staff information.
 It is optimized for the Command Line Interface, where an experienced typist will be able to make full use of the informative and minimalistic GUI to achieve significant gains in efficiency